gavanabanana/gavanabanana/README.md

-- 👋 Hi, I’m @gavanabanana
+- 👋 Hi, I’m @KydyrIskender
-- 👀 I’m interested in Finance, Data science
+- 👀 I’m interested in Finance, and system design
-- 🌱 I’m currently learning SQL, puthon, R
+- 🌱 I’m currently learning SQL, puthon,
 - 💞️ I’m looking to collaborate on Quantitative Finance
 - 📫 How to reach me ...